fable-compiler/fable-electron/README.md

 To get started with the bindings, simply:

 * Install the `Fable.Electron` Nuget package as well as the `electron` npm package.
 Make sure the `electron` version is compatible with the bindings.
+Fable.Electron supports [Femto](https://github.com/Zaid-Ajaj/Femto/).
 * `open Electron`.
 In addition to all the the type definitions, you now have access to two entry points for the Electron API:
   * `main` for everything that can be used from the main process
   * `renderer` for everything that can be used from the renderer process